 Katie and Adam decided it was time to celebrate with cake and champagne.
 They have a tradition as part of their travels to always “cheers” with their glasses lower than the other person (as a sign of respect).
-We love when we can document inside jokes or traditions that are meaningful for our couples.
-We were all cracking up.
+I love when we can document inside jokes or traditions that are meaningful for our couples.
 They even had some lil’ scrappies from Saltadena Bakery.
 This is a really easy way to get some amazing cake to enjoy for your elopement day!
-We cannot thank Katie and Adam enough for letting us be a part of their elopement, share all of their travel stories, and let us take them on an epic snowshoeing adventure in Washington!
+I cannot thank Katie and Adam enough for letting me be a part of their elopement, share all of their travel stories, and let usmetake them on an epic snowshoeing adventure in Washington!

 - Weather is usually less predictable in the winter, so it’s always good to have a backup plan like a lower elevation hike or be ready to do all of your activities at a cute cabin.